Alpha-gal syndrome is a type of food allergy. It makes people allergic to red meat and other products made from mammals.

-Signs and symptoms of alpha-gal syndrome may include:
+Symptoms of alpha-gal syndrome may include:

-- Hives, itching, or itchy, scaly skin (eczema)
+- Hives, itching, or itchy, scaly skin.

-- Swelling of the lips, face, tongue and throat, or other body parts
+- Swelling of the lips, face, tongue and throat, or other body parts.

-- Wheezing or shortness of breath
+- Wheezing or shortness of breath.

-- Abdominal pain, diarrhea, nausea or vomiting
+- Stomach pain, diarrhea, upset stomach or vomiting.

 When to see a doctor

 Get help if you have food allergy symptoms after you eat, even several hours after you eat.
 See your primary care health care provider or an allergy specialist, called an allergist.

 Don't rule out red meat as a possible cause of your reaction.
 That's even more important if you live or spend time in parts of the world where alpha-gal syndrome has been reported.

 Get emergency medical treatment if you have symptoms of a serious allergic reaction that causes trouble breathing, called anaphylaxis, such as: